evan964/bookProject/README.md

-# Goodreads Scraper
+# Books Scraper

-A Python scraper for extracting book information from Goodreads.
+A Python scraper for extracting book information.

 ## Installation